 What?
 You want more?

 Okay, then.
-RLS is both a sleep and a neurological sensory disorder, which means basically it effects your nervous system.
+Restless Legs Syndrome is both a sleep and a neurological sensory disorder, which means basically it effects your nervous system.

 It causes uncomfortable sensations in your legs, but these differ from person to person.
 My sister, who developed RLS with the menopause (known as Secondary RLS), says it feels as if she’s drank too much Coca-Cola.
 For me, someone who has had RLS all my life (yup, Primary RLS), it feels like a burning ache deep inside the muscle.